burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 ## Graph API vs Graql

-On this page we will focus primarily on the methods provided by the `GraknGraph` interface.
-All graph mutation operations executed by Graql statements use the `GraknGraph` interface.
-So if you are primarily interested in mutating the graph, as well as doing simple concept lookups the `GraknGraph` interface will be sufficient.
+On this page we will focus primarily on the methods provided by the `GraknGraph` interface which is used by all graph mutation operations executed by Graql statements.
+If you are primarily interested in mutating the graph, as well as doing simple concept lookups the `GraknGraph` interface will be sufficient.

 It is also possible to interact with the graph using a Java API to form Graql queries via `GraknGraph.graql()`, which is discussed separately [here](./java-graql.html), and is best suited for advanced querying.